-To demonstrate strong listening skills, understanding for the problems the students face, and for their emotions, as well as knowledge of various situations that happen in a job of a school counselor, and a right way of addressing them, is a key to succeed in this interview.
+You will have to demonstrate strong listening skills, understanding for the problems the students face, and for the emotions they experience, as well as knowledge of various situations that happen in a job of a school counselor, and a right way of addressing each situation.

 Last but not least, the school representatives must see an ally in you, someone who would advocate for the students, but not at all costs.
-Let’s have a look at the list of questions they will use to assess your skills and abilities.
+Let’s have a look at the list of questions now.
+Find a short hint in the brackets.

 - What did you like the most on your studies?